-Effective November 2, 2009, the Partnership entered into an agreement with Mr. Richard G. Oakley pursuant to which Mr. Oakley will continue to be employed as Senior Vice President-Controller on an at-will basis, and provides for one year's salary as severance if his employment is terminated for reasons other than cause.
+Effective November 2, 2009, we entered into an agreement with Mr. Richard G. Oakley pursuant to which Mr. Oakley will continue to be employed as Senior Vice President on an at-will basis, and provides for one year's salary as severance if his employment is terminated for reasons other than cause.